 Scholar has concluded that practice is probably justified

 In a comprehensive study of the subject, law professor Frederick B. Jonassen, of Barry University, has concluded that the practice is probably justified not only under the historical usage principle articulated in the case of Marsh v.
 Chambers as well as the free exercise rights of individuals choosing to add these words to the oath.
 He also argues that the practice passes the three prongs of the Lemon Test and other contemporary tests that the U.S. Supreme Court has used in contemporary cases involving the establishment clause of the First Amendment.

 Although individuals testifying before Congress have typically ended their pledge to tell the truth with “So help me God,” House Democrats eliminated the use of this phrase when they regained power in the House of Representatives in 2019.
-Senator Steve Cohen from Tennessee observed that “I think God belongs in religious institutions: in temple, in church, in cathedral, in mosque—but not in Congress.”
+Representative Steve Cohen from Tennessee observed that “I think God belongs in religious institutions: in temple, in church, in cathedral, in mosque—but not in Congress.”
 He claimed that this was a way of “using” God while adding “And God doesn’t want to be used” (Edmondson, 2019).